Sage Plus for Experts gives travel experts a central place to share their content – TechCrunch

 In some cases, the profile will already exist, and the expert simply needs to claim it.

-“We’ve been manually curating sources while training an AI to reliably to go out into the world to find people who are professionally in this business,” Arora said.
+“We’ve been manually curating sources while training an AI to reliably go out into the world to find people who are professionally in this business,” Arora said.

 He added that Sage’s list has already grown to 5 million experts, with 200,000 active profiles.
-The active experts include food critic Masuhiro Yamamoto (who you may know from “Jiro Dreams of Sushi”).
+The active experts include food critic Masuhiro Yamamoto (whom you may know from “Jiro Dreams of Sushi”).

 Ultimately, all expert content goes back into the broader Sage platform, and it will allow the startup to recommend trustworthy publishers and provide travel recommendations on what to do and where to go.